On March 27 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act was signed into law

 If you get Unemployment Insurance now

 You do not have to do anything different.
 Just keep recertifying.
-Every week you were unemployed since March 29, you should get an extra $600/week until July 25th.
+Every week you were unemployed since March 29, you should get an extra $600/week until July 25th .
+And if you were unemployed starting August 1st , and your UI check from any source is $100 or more (counting the dependency allowance), you should get an extra $300/week in Lost Wages Assistance (LWA) on September 15, 2020 back to the weeks ending August 1, 2020 to September 5, 2020.

-When you were approved for UI, the Massachusetts Department of Unemployment Assistance (DUA) also approved a number of weeks for you to get UI.
-Once that number of weeks passes, you should get 13 more weeks automatically from the federal PEUC program.
+When you were approved for UI, the Massachusetts Department of Unemployment Assistance (DUA) also approved up to 26 weeks for you to get UI.
+Once 26 weeks passes, you should get 13 more weeks automatically from the federal PEUC program.
+And after you have used up PEUC, you may be eligible for up to 13 more weeks of Extended Benefits (EB), depending on how many weeks you collected UI.

 If you had to stop working because of COVID-19

-Do I apply for Unemployment Insurance or Pandemic Unemployment Assistance?
+Do I apply for regular UI or PUA?

 Apply for regular unemployment insurance if